elasticsearch-dump/elasticsearch-dump/README.md

 --carryoverConcurrencyCount
                     Whether the task must finish in the given interval or will be carried over into the next interval count.
                     (default: false)
+--throttleInterval
+                    Delay between getting data from an inputTransport and sending it to an outputTransport (default: 0 -> no limit)
 --debug
                     Display the elasticsearch commands being used
                     (default: false)